aragon/geo-browser-contracts/README.md

 - The call contains:
   - The DAO settings
   - An array with the details and the settings of the desired plugins
-- The method will deploy a new DAO and set itself as ROOT
+- The method will deploy a new DAO and grant `ROOT_PERMISSION` to the `DaoFactory`, temporarily
+  - Given the settings of the desired plugins, it will call the `PluginSetupProcessor`
-- It will then call `prepareInstallation()` on all plugins and `applyInstallation()` right away
+- The PSP will then call `prepareInstallation()` on the given plugin set up contract
+- Immedially after, `applyInstallation()` will be called by the `DaoFactory`
-- It will finally drop `ROOT_PERMISSION` on itself
+- The DaoFactory drops `ROOT_PERMISSION` on itself

 [See a JS example of installing plugins during a DAO's deployment](https://devs.aragon.org/docs/sdk/examples/client/create-dao#create-a-dao)